FAI-Solutions/open-webui-extensions/README.md

 ## 🤝 Contributing

-Want to request an extension or add your own one?
+Want to request an extension or add your own?
-- Open an issue with your idea (or just email)
+- Open an issue with your idea (or just email me)
 - Or submit a PR with a new folder following the same structure as `ollama-usage-monitor`